kenthumphries/kenthumphries.github.io/_posts/2020-01-16-The-Right-Unit-Tests.md

 # 6. Code Safety

-If we continue the ant analogy, the sweetest parts of each class should have the most ants.
+If we continue the ant analogy, the sweetest parts of each class should have the most ants (🍰 ❤️ 🐜🐜🐜).
 That is, you should focus your testing on methods that are more *safety critical*.

 What does *safety critical* code mean?
 Focus on testing the parts of your class that *could*: